Galapagos Safari Camp

 Digital Brochure

-Boat vs Land - which is right for me?
+Boat or Land - which is right for me?

-Whilst a boat covers more ground, a land-based stay goes deeper…
+Whilst a boat covers more ground, in terms of cultural immersion a land-based stay goes deeper…

 • Land-based means tailor-made, free from fixed timetables or set group excursions

-• Boat trips are still part of the experience, but you return to firm ground at night
+• Day boat trips (shared or private, as preferred) are a core part of the experience, but guests return to firm ground at night

-• Guests feel a deep understanding of the culture, history of the islands, and stories of the first inhabitants
+• With two feet on firm ground, guests feel a deep understanding of the culture and history of the islands, and a connection with the stories of its first inhabitants

 • The location of Galapagos Safari Camp is excellent for diving and fishing (both available as additional activities)